Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Results

 \subsection{Single-Particle Overlap}

-To calculate the GSO for the AA and RD model, we set a Fermi energy and based on the number of fermion that we obtain, we use Eq. (\ref{B}).
-We saw that for both models, there is a distinction between delocalized and localized states characterized by the GSO that we obtained.
-However, there are some details we would like to consider in this subsection.
-AA model does not have mobility edges between delocalized and localized states.
-In the RD model, only single-particle eigenstate at the resonant energy is delocalized and all the other states are localized.
-To be able to distinguish between delocalized and localized single-particle eigenstates, we use the notion of the SPO, in which we calculate the overlap between corresponding SPO rather than the GSO.
-For both AA and RD models, we calculated the SPO and the results are plotted in Fig. \ref{fig:AA_RD}.
-For the AA model with either \emph{all} delocalized or \emph{all} localized states, we see that SPO is either very close to $1$ (in the localized phase) or lower than $1$ (in the delocalized phase).
-SPO for the RD model has more features; for the case of $\phi_b=3$, where all states are localized, we see that SPO is close to $1$ for the entire spectrum.
-On the other hand for the $\phi_b=1$, where state at the resonant energy $E=\phi_b=1$ is delocalized and all the other single-particle eigenstates are localized, we see that SPO is smaller than $1$ around the resonant energy; and away from the resonant energy, SPO is close to $1$.
-Thus, the SPO can be used to characterize the spectral resolution of the system for delocalized-localized phase transition.
+To calculate the GSO for the AA and RD models, first we set a Fermi energy, and then based on the obtained number of fermions, we use Eq. (\ref{B}).
+Based on the GSO, we saw that there is a distinction between delocalized and localized states for both models. let's look at the the entire spectrum in these models.
+We know that the AA model does not have mobility edges between delocalized and localized states.
+Either all the states are delocalized ($\lambda <1$) or all the states are localized ($\lambda>1$).
+In the RD model, only the single-particle eigenstate at the resonant energy is delocalized, and all the other states are localized.
+To distinguish between delocalized and localized \emph{single-particle eigenstates}, we use the notion of the SPO.
+For both AA and RD models, we calculated the SPO.
+The numerical results are plotted in Fig. \ref{fig:AA_RD}.
+For the AA model with either \emph{all} delocalized or \emph{all} localized states, we see that SPO is very close to $1$ (in the localized phase) or lower than $1$ (in the delocalized phase).
+SPO for the RD model has more features.
+For the case of $\phi_b=3$, where all states are localized, we see that SPO is $1$ for the entire spectrum.
+On the other hand, for the $\phi_b=1$ where single-particle eigenstate at the resonant energy $E=\phi_b=1$ is delocalized and all the other single-particle eigenstates are localized, we see that SPO is smaller than $1$ around the resonant energy, and it becomes close to $1$ away from the resonant energy.
+Thus, the SPO can be used to characterize the \emph{spectral resolution} of the system for delocalized-localized phase transition.

 It gets more complicated if we consider models with mobility edges between delocalized and localized phases.
 One example would be the gAA model with on-site energies given by Eq. (\ref{gAA}).
-This model has mobility edges, separating delocalized and localized single-particle eigenstates given by Eq. (\ref{me}).
-If we simply set the Fermi energy to $E_F=0$ and obtain the GSO, we will obtain the plots in Fig. \ref{fig:AA_RD_GSO}.
+This model has mobility edges (given by Eq. (\ref{me})) that separate delocalized and localized single-particle eigenstates.
+If we set the Fermi energy $E_F=0$ and obtain the GSO, we will obtain the plots in Fig. \ref{fig:AA_RD_GSO}.
+It is evident that we can not locate the mobility edges from this plot.